SabNK/kuwaiba-testing2/docs/source/concepts/onthology.rst

 **RTD** - ReadTheDocs - a platform for documentation

-**RTL** - reStructuredText by LeXtudio -- extension for VS Code to support work with RT
+**RTL** - reStructuredText by LeXtudio -- extension for VS Code to support work with RST

 .. _lightweight markup language: https://en.wikipedia.org/wiki/Lightweight_markup_language